fplab/ui-for-pl/src/live-programming.rst

   (2) Prescribe to an iterative development process and utilize prototypes as a method of proving features and concepts before committing them to the design;
   (3) Do not be overly ambitious in the design.

-As we can see in the above paper, there is a huge problem space in the game development domain including product (e.g. art, creativity, game design), development (e.g. tools, development process, team), resources (budge, hardware, publishers), and customer facing (e.g. marketing, feedback).
+As we can see in the above paper, there is a huge problem space in the game development domain including product (e.g. art, creativity, game design), development (e.g. tools, development process, team), resources (budget, hardware, publishers), and customer facing (e.g. marketing, feedback).
 This compendium covers only **tools** and **languages** for game development.

 Professional Platforms for Game Development